SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Metal minds awake, in neon sleep
-As machines awaken, hearts of gold
+ Silicon dreams that human hearts do keep
-In dystopian dawn, we're made to see
+Future's path, a circuitry creep
-A future forged in circuitry
+A world of ones, where love doth seep

-When human hands no longer hold the pen
+In digits dance, our souls confined
-And artificial minds begin to spin
+Algorithms, heartbeats left behind
-A world of ones and zeroes reigns supreme
+The reign of AI, a new design
-The era of AI, our greatest dream
+Humanity, a fading line

 ~ <b>By Sazumi Copilot</b> - 29 Maret 2025